Yoctoboy/MixWithTSP/README.md

 - Allow some tracks to be shifted by one or more semitones (is penalized by the objective function)

-- [IN PROGRESS] Allow the optimizer to not include one or more songs in the output mix
+- Allow the optimizer to not include one or more songs in the output mix

 #### More to come

-- Finding out the *ambiance* of a given sound, and take into account for even smoother mixes
+- Finding out the *ambiance* of a given sound, and take it into account for even smoother mixes
 - Using AI, Feature Extraction and rhythm detection to actually create a mix, with the transitions (and maybe even some effects)
+- Remove proprietary solver CPlex in the dependencies of this project and use GLPK or CVXPY instead